 - Demand for compensation from the insurance company.

-The demand letter is also generally the beginning of negotiating with the insurance adjuster.
+The demand letter is also generally the beginning of negotiations with the insurance adjuster.

 One of the most important parts of trying to get damages after a car collision is negotiating with the insurance company.
 It can also be one of the riskiest parts of a claim if the injured individual does not have a lawyer.

 The insurance company has a team of lawyers and adjusters who deal with liability and injury claims every day.
-If you talk to the other driver’s insurance company on your own, the insurance company may try and get you to say certain things to help their case so they can deny your insurance claim or pay you less money.
+If you talk to the other driver’s insurance company on your own, the insurance company may try and get you to say certain things to help their case.
+So they can deny your insurance claim or pay you less money or no money.
 Let your lawyer deal with the insurance company so you will have the best chance for full compensation.